Soda Ash

 Soda ash dust is the powdery, white form of sodium carbonate (Na₂CO₃), a versatile chemical compound used in various industries.
 Also known as washing soda, it is integral to the manufacture of products such as glass, chemicals, pulp and paper, sodium compounds, soaps, and detergents.
 Additionally, it plays a crucial role in water treatment, aluminum production, textile processing, cleaning preparations, petroleum refining, and even in sealing ponds from leakage and as a catalyst in coal liquefaction.

-Though Soda Ash poses no significant hazards, dust mitigation and PPE measures should be considered during handling.
+Though Soda Ash poses minimal significant hazards, dust mitigation and PPE measures should be considered during handling.

 Explosion Risk